Ghebrehiwet Keleta

 Freelance:

 Security agents arrested Ghebrehiwet while he was on his way to work.
-He has not been heard from since his arrest.
-Sources told CPJ at the time that Ghebrehiwet was being held in connection with a government crackdown on the press.
+Sources told CPJ at the time that Ghebrehiwet was detained in connection with a government crackdown on the media.

-Meanwhile, shreds of often unverifiable, second- or third-hand information smuggled out of the country by people fleeing into exile suggested that seven journalists arrested in 2001 had died in custody.
+Meanwhile, shreds of often unverifiable, second- or third-hand information smuggled by people fleeing into exile suggested that seven journalists arrested in 2001 had died in custody.

 In 2010, exiled journalists told CPJ that Ghebrehiwet might have been released.
 But in 2013, another exiled journalist told CPJ that one of Ghebrehiwet’s children, who had fled Eritrea, said Ghebrehiwet was still in custody.
-A relative of the journalist also told CPJ in 2014 that Ghebrehiwet was still in prison.
+A relative of Ghebrehiwet also told CPJ in 2014 that the journalist remained in prison.

 In 2018, Paulos Netabay, director of the state-owned Eritrean News Agency, told CPJ that the arrest of other journalists in 2001 was connected to “subversion and treason by some former politicians” and would be dealt with by parliament but he made no mention of Ghebrehiwet’s case.